Wrestle Kingdom 19: Background

 The January 4 Tokyo Dome Show is NJPW's biggest annual event and has been called "the largest professional wrestling show in the world outside of the United States" and the "Japanese equivalent to the Super Bowl".
 The show has been promoted under the Wrestle Kingdom name since 2007.

 Wrestle Kingdom 19 was announced on July 3, 2024.

 Storylines

 Wrestle Kingdom 19 featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that builted tension and culminated in a wrestling match or series of matches.
+Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 The event started with the preshow New Japan Ranbo won by Hirooki Goto by last eliminating Great-O-Khan to become the number one contender for the IWGP World Heavyweight Championship.
 Next up, Robbie Eagles and Kosei Fujita defeated reigning champions Kevin Knight and Kushida to win the IWGP Junior Heavyweight Tag Team Championship in a Tokyo Terror ladder match which also involved the teams of TJP and Francesco Akira, and Clark Connors and Drilla Moloney.
 The third bout saw Mayu Iwatani defeating AZM to secure the ninth consecutive defense of the IWGP Women's Championship.
 In the fourth bout, El Phantasmo defeated reigning champion Ren Narita to win the NJPW World Television Championship in a four-way match which also involved Jeff Cobb and Ryohei Oiwa, ending Narita's reign at 82 days and no defenses.
 Next up, Hiroshi Tanahashi defeated Evil in a bout which was disputed for Tanahashi's in-ring career.
 Next up, Konosuke Takeshita defeated Shingo Takagi in a winner takes all bout to successfully defend his AEW International Championship and win Takagi's NEVER Openweight Championship.
 The seventh bout saw El Desperado defeating Douki via referee stoppage to win the IWGP Junior Heavyweight Championship after the latter executed a jump, subsequently suffering a legitimate shoulder injury which rendered him unable to continue the match.
 Next up, Yota Tsuji defeated David Finlay to win the IWGP Global Heavyweight Championship, ending the latter's reign at 245 days and four defenses.
 In the semi main event, Tetsuya Naito defeated Hiromu Takahashi in singles competition.

 In the main event, Zack Sabre Jr. defeated Shota Umino to retain the IWGP World Heavyweight Championship.